Best daily deals

 Post SMS: The era of internet messaging

-SMS has been the backbone of fast text communications for decades but that’s also one of the reasons its deployment is seemingly so complicated compared to data-driven services that leverage the internet.
+SMS has been the backbone of fast text communications for decades.
+That’s one of the reasons its deployment was so complicated compared to data-driven services that leverage the internet.
 Unfortunately, the SMS feature set has also failed to keep pace with modern messaging features.
 It can’t send video, location data, read receipts, and other quality-of-life features we’ve become used to.
 The only benefit still in its favor is that SMS is ubiquitous across devices and countries around the globe.

-Internet-based messaging apps such as Signal, Telegram, and WhatsApp offer capabilities that far exceed SMS.
+Internet-based messaging apps such as Signal, Telegram, and WhatsApp offer capabilities far exceeding SMS.
 They’re also continuing to innovate all the time, giving their users additional communication and privacy tools that you won’t find with SMS.
-However, you’ll likely find yourself having to use multiple apps to keep in touch with everyone on your contacts list, which is far from ideal.
+However, you’ll likely find yourself having to use multiple apps to keep in touch with everyone.
+This is far from ideal.

 Despite its lackluster feature set, SMS remains an invaluable messaging system around the world for companies and individuals alike.
 The standard isn’t going anywhere, even as networks transition over to next-gen 5G technologies.